Army identifies U.S. soldier killed in Syria

-A soldier from North Carolina died Friday in Syria while his Army engineer unit was conducting road clearing operations in Syria as part of Operation Inherent Resolve — the military’s campaign against ISIS.
+A soldier from North Carolina died Friday in Syria while his Army engineer unit was conducting road clearing operations in Syria as part of Operation Inherent Resolve, the military’s campaign against ISIS.

 Spc.
 Antonio I. Moore, 22, died in a rollover crash while on operations in Syria’s Deir ez-Zor province, located in the eastern section of the country, Pentagon officials announced Saturday.